 “Latch and Lurch” — how undisciplined thought harms companies

-What are companies if not organisations run by human beings?
 The quirks of human behaviour and understanding carry over to companies and the decisions that are made.

 As human beings we have a propensity to latch on to concepts.
 We tend to value or assign higher importance to things we do understand at any given point, while devaluing things we don’t understand.